 We lift the stigma around female hygiene to empower girls and help them reach their full academic potential and become strong leaders.

-Though all residents face WASH issues, it is necessary to look at the situation through the lens of gender.
+Though all residents face WASH issues, it is necessary to look at the situation through the lens of gender, as well.
 In Tanzania, female hygiene has traditionally been a taboo subject, and most schools lack adequate facilities for young women.
 Without access to proper sanitary materials and fearing ridicule for bloodstains on their skirts, many girls miss school during menstruation.
 Lower attendance rates severely limit academic potential and contribute to a cycle of disempowerment.
 Maji Safe Group, through our work of promoting public health for this community, seeks to establish a more comprehensive approach to menstrual hygiene management in Tanzania.

 Female Hygiene Groups